abhay-71/Sentiment_Analysis/README.md

 ## Using the Dashboard

 1. Access the dashboard at http://localhost:8501
-2. Use the model selection dropdown in the sidebar to switch between sentiment models
+2. Use the model selection dropdown in the sidebar to switch between sentiment models:
+   - Synthetic (Fire Brigade Domain)
+   - Twitter (General Social Media)
+   - Hybrid (Combined Approach)
+   - Domain-Aware (Enhanced Model)
+   - Expanded (Multi-Dataset General Model)
 3. Enter text in the "Sentiment Prediction Tool" to analyze sentiment
 4. Check "Compare all models" to see predictions from all available models side by side